fvtt-fria-ligan/vaesen-foundry-vtt/README.md

 ## Release Notes
 =======

+4.5.3
+- 🐛 Fix: Fixed CSS on member data tab for lists to populate correctly

 4.5.2
 - 🐛 Fix: Removed rollable tag from skills on member data tab of headquarter sheet